software-mansion/react-native-gesture-handler/docs/about-handlers.md

 An example of continuous handler is [`PanGestureHandler`](handler-pan.md) that once [activated](state.md#active) will start providing updates about [translation](handler-pan.md#translationx) and other properties.

 On the other hand discrete gesture handlers once [activated](state.md#active) will not stay in the active state but will [end](state.md#ended) immediately.
-[`LongPressGestureHandler`](handler-longpress.md) is a discrete handler as it only detects if the finger is placed for a sufficienlty long period of time, it does not track finger movements (as that's the responsibility of [`PanGestureHandler`](handler-pan.md)).
+[`LongPressGestureHandler`](handler-longpress.md) is a discrete handler as it only detects if the finger is placed for a sufficiently long period of time, it does not track finger movements (as that's the responsibility of [`PanGestureHandler`](handler-pan.md)).

 ---